radiorabe/rabe-backstage/packages/backend/README.md

-# example-backend
+# RaBe Backstage Backend

-This package is an EXAMPLE of a Backstage backend.
+This is the main RaBe Backstage backend.

-The main purpose of this package is to provide a test bed for Backstage plugins that have a backend part.
-Feel free to experiment locally or within your fork by adding dependencies and routes to this backend, to try things out.

-Our goal is to eventually amend the create-app flow of the CLI, such that a production ready version of a backend skeleton is made alongside the frontend app.
-Until then, feel free to experiment here!
+Starting with Backstage 1.23 it is being rewritten to the [new backend system](https://backstage.io/docs/plugins/new-backend-system/).

 ## Development

-To run the example backend, first go to the project root and run
+To run the backend, first go to the project root and run

 ```bash
 yarn install